 - Python coding: Python is the most common coding language that is used in data science along with Java, Perl, C/C++.

 - Hadoop platform: Although not always a requirement, knowing the Hadoop platform is still preferred for the field.
-Having a bit of experience in Hive or Pig is also a huge selling point.
+Experience in Hive or Pig is a huge plus.

-- SQL database/coding: Though NoSQL and Hadoop have become a major part of the Data Science background, it is still preferred if you can write and execute complex queries in SQL.
+- SQL database/coding: Though NoSQL and Hadoop are the major focus for data scientists, preferred candidates can write and execute complex queries in SQL.

-- Working with unstructured data: It is most important that a Data Scientist is able to work with unstructured data be it on social media, video feeds, or audio.
+- Working with unstructured data: It is extremely important that a Data Scientist is able to work with unstructured data—whether from social media, video feeds, audio, or other sources.

-- Analytical skills: The ability to be able to make sense of the piles of data that you get.
-With analytical abilities, you will be able to determine which data is relevant to your solution, more like problem solving.
+- Analytical skills: The ability to be able to make sense of the enormous amounts of data that you get.
+With analytical problem-solving abilities, you will be able to determine which data is relevant to your solution.

-- Creativity: You need to have the ability to create new methods to gather, interpret, and analyze a data strategy.
-This is an extremely suitable skill to possess.
+- Creativity: You should have the ability to create new methods to gather, interpret, and analyze a data strategy.

 - Computer science: Computers are the workhorses behind every data strategy.
 Programmers will have a constant need to come up with algorithms to process data into insights.

-- Business skills: Big Data professionals will need to have an understanding of the business objectives that are in place, as well as the underlying processes that drive the growth of the business as well as its profit.
+- Business skills: Big Data professionals should have an understanding of the business objectives that are in place, along with the underlying processes that drive the growth of the business as well as its profit.

 - Programming skills: Knowing programming languages are R and Python are extremely important for any data analyst.

-- Statistical skills and mathematics: Descriptive and inferential statistics and experimental designs are a must for data scientists.
+- Statistical skills and mathematics: Descriptive and inferential statistics and experimental designs are also a must for data analysts.

 - Data wrangling skills: The ability to map raw data and convert it into another format that allows for a more convenient consumption of the data.

 Simplilearn has dozens of data science, big data, and data analytics courses online, including our Integrated Program in Big Data and Data Science.
-If you’d like to become a complete expert in Data Science or Big Data – check out our Masters Program certification training courses: the Data Scientist Masters Program and the Big Data Architect Masters Program.
+If you’d like to become an expert in Data Science or Big Data – check out our Masters Program certification training courses: the Data Scientist Masters Program and the Big Data Architect Masters Program.

-With industry recommended learning paths, exclusive access to experts in the industry, hands-on project experience, and a Masters certificate on completion, these packages will give you need to excel in the fields and become an expert in your field of choice and land a top job.
+With industry recommended learning paths, exclusive access to experts in the industry, hands-on project experience, and a Masters certificate on completion, these packages will give you need to become an expert in your field of choice and land a top job.

 Watch this video on Data Science vs Big Data vs Data Analytics